Diocese of Dodge City: 1800 to 1900

-1950 to present
+1900 to 2000

+The Sisters of St. Joseph opened St. Anthony's Hospital in Dodge City in 1926.
+Today it is St. Catherine Hospital – Dodge City.

 In 1951, Pope Pius XII erected the Diocese of Dodge City, taking its territory from the Diocese of Wichita.
-He named Monsignor John Baptist Franz from the Diocese of Alton as the first bishop of Dodge City.
+He named John Baptist Franz as the first bishop of Dodge City.
 At that time, Sacred Heart Church in Dodge City became the diocesan cathedral.
-Pope John XXIII named Franz as bishop of the Diocese of Peoria in 1959.

-In 1960, Monsignor Marion Forst of the Archdiocese of St. Louis was appointed as the second bishop of Dodge City by John XXIII.
-During his tenure, he established the following new offices and ministries:
+Franz became the bishop of the Diocese of Peoria in 1959.
+In 1960, Marion Forst was appointed as the second bishop of Dodge City.
+Pope Paul VI named Forst as auxiliary bishop of the Diocese of Kansas City in 1976.